• Skip to primary navigation

 Yes, you can easily freeze chili.
 All you need to do to freeze chili is wait for it to cool, portion it according to your needs into a freezer safe container, and stick it in the freezer.
 Make sure you freeze it on the day it was made so it is as fresh as possible.

 Frozen chili will keep for up to 9 months but is best within the first 4 months.
-You can thaw it on your stove top, in the microwave, crockpot/slow cooker, in the fridge overnight or under cool running water.
+You can thaw it on your stove top, in the microwave, make it a crock-pot meal, or in the fridge overnight or under cool running water.

 In fact, it’s one of the easier things to freeze.
 Freezing works well with most chilis, especially thicker chili; the heartier the better, like a good old Texas chili con carne.
 The only chili you should avoid freezing are, usually dairy based, white chilis; as they do not freeze well at all.